 2. Hardy: Birthplace of Booker T. Washington

-Now a national park, Burroughs Plantation in Hardy is the where the legendary educator, innovator and Civil Rights Activist Booker T. Washington was born and spent his boyhood as a slave.
+Now a national park, Burroughs Plantation in Hardy is the place where the legendary educator, innovator, and Civil Rights Activist Booker T. Washington was born and spent his boyhood as a slave.
 The historic land has been turned into a national monument honoring Washington’s humble beginnings and substantial accomplishments.

 3. Front Royal: Belle Boyd, Siren of the Shenandoah